ashishWaghmare/tree-rpc/readme.md

 ### Messaging

-Application.java is entry point to application which starts embedded HornetQ broker and create two queues incoming and outgoing.
+in.waghmare.ClientMain.java is entry point to application which starts embedded HornetQ broker and create two queues incoming and outgoing.
 Inspired by Actor Concurrency model in erlang/akka,  Incoming queue is message queue for Server and Outgoing queue is message queue for Client.
 This is designed specially for one client but can be extended to N clients with N outoging queus from server.